Maximum Secondary Stable Throughput of a Cooperative Secondary Transmitter-Receiver Pair: Protocol Design and Stability Analysis: Abstract

 \section{Abstract}

-{ In this paper, we investigate the impact of cooperation between a secondary transmitter-receiver pair and a primary transmitter (PT) on the maximum stable throughput of the primary-secondary network.
+In this paper, we investigate the impact of cooperation between a secondary transmitter-receiver pair and a primary transmitter (PT) on the maximum stable throughput of the primary-secondary network.
 Each transmitter, primary or secondary, has a buffer for storing its own traffic.
-In addition to its own buffer, the secondary transmitter (ST) has a buffer for storing a fraction of the undelivered primary packets due to channels impairments.
-Moreover, the secondary receiver (SR) has a relaying queue for storing a fraction of the undelivered primary packets.
-In the proposed cooperative system, the ST and the SR increase the spectrum availability for the secondary packets by relaying the unsuccessfully transmitted packets of the PT.
-We consider two multiple access strategies to be used by the ST and the SR to utilize the silence sessions of the PT.
-Numerical results demonstrate the gains of the proposed cooperative system over the non-cooperation case.}
+In addition to its own buffer, the secondary transmitter (ST) has a buffer for storing a fraction of the undelivered primary packets due to channel impairments.
+Moreover, the secondary destination has a relaying queue for storing a fraction of the undelivered primary packets.
+In the proposed cooperative system, the ST and the secondary destination increase the spectrum availability for the secondary packets by relaying the unsuccessfully transmitted packets of the PT.
+We consider two multiple access strategies to be used by the ST and the secondary destination to utilize the silence sessions of the PT.
+Numerical results demonstrate the gains of the proposed cooperative system over the non-cooperation case.